FaaatPotato/PotatoScript/README.md

-# PotatoScript
-Its a script wich adds different helpful modules :)
+A Script wich addes different modules to LiquidBounce.
+May not perfect but some cool working speeds, flys or experimental modules.
+Get ok.
+Now.